unicef/publicgoods-accelerator-guide/docs/needs-assessment/steps-to-support-and-accelerate-dpgs.md

 * _Other:_ Should this startup be open source?
 * _Other:_ Does this startup solution align to the government’s strategic priorities?
 For example, in Kazahkstan the government priorities are tackling digital health solutions digital education skills, digital innovations around economy, child protection and internet safety.

-### 2. Host an initial information session on..
+### 2. Host an initial information session on the following:

 #### Open Source Awareness
 Many people know what open source is already, but don’t realize the benefits of open source.
 This is where you can potentially host a workshop or speaker series on the misconceptions of open source, challenges, and benefits.
-Content you can use:
-* In this guide, the section “Before considering if it is DPG, we have to understand, what is considered open source?”
-* **Link: Investment cases on Private Funding for Open Source Business Models**
+You can leverage the section of "Open Source Business Models & Digital Public Goods" in the guide.

 #### DPG Awareness
 This can be grouped with the Open Source Awareness content.
 Content you can use:
 * [Why and How to Become a DPG](https://docs.google.com/presentation/d/1AqqiGqjJTBM7DsfIz8szGXU4bL72YXM9/edit?usp=sharing&ouid=109395478007960519704&rtpof=true&sd=true) presentation deck
-* In this guide, the section, “Why should I care about DPGs as an accelerator?”

 ### 3. Make your network & community aware of open source and Digital Public Goods
 Host a series of webinars on Open Source and Digital Public Goods (still in awareness stage, to get enough leads and interest from startups).
 * Engage other friendly startup hubs, accelerators, and private sector companies interested in open source to collaborate on these webinars.
-* **Insert topics and short description of the webinars that Kazakhstan is hosting.**

 ## Stage 2: Identify the startups who are considering taking their businesses open source
-**Support the startups directly through your cohort** using this guide of engaging all the stakeholders mentioned previously and the technical resources to support.
-Prepare the startup through your existing program for open source success (navigate to Setting Up for Open Source Success section in guidebook).
+**Support the startups directly through your cohort** using this guide to engage all the stakeholders previously mentioned in thes section "Who is supporting DPGs and how do I engage with them?" and the technical resources to support.
+Prepare the startups through your existing accelerator program for open source success (navigate to "Designing & Structuring support for startups in guide).

-1. **Make a list of contacts and engage with government stakeholders and associations** who align with startup solution, you can also involve your local UNICEF Country Office Innovation Officer if applicable to convene this conversation.
+1. **Make a list of contacts and engage with government stakeholders and associations** who align with the startup solution you are supporting.
 2. **Engage a network of community developers** who could potentially contribute to the open source solution – if there are specific sector hackathons that align with the startup.
-3. Once the startup have enough traction and a working prototype in your program, they can be great candidates for UNICEF’s Innovation Fund cohorts.
-UNICEF's Innovation Fund launches a new call for applications every 3-4 months.
-The latest call for applications in July 2020 was focused on AI/ML to improve access to and delivery of services.
-While the deadline to submit applications has passed, UNICEF’s continue to accept applications on a rolling basis and will review the submissions with the next call.
+3. Once the startup has enough traction and a working prototype in your program, they can be great candidates for UNICEF’s Innovation Fund cohorts.
+UNICEF's Venture Fund continues to accept applications on a rolling basis and will review the submissions with the next call.
 4. If they are already obtaining an open source license and are building the community around their product:
     * Apply for [UNICEF’s Innovation Fund](https://www.unicefinnovationfund.org/home)
     * Nominate them to become a DPG (navigate to Nominate a DPG)